crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ### Prepare your machine

-To run Crypto.org Chain nodes, you will need a machine with the following minimum requirements:
+To run Crypto.org Chain nodes in the testnet, you will need a machine with the following minimum requirements:

 - Dual-core, x86_64 architecture processor;
 - 4GB RAM;
 - 100GB of storage space.

+For Crypto.org Chain mainnet in the future, you will need a machine with the following minimum requirements:

+- 4-core, x86_64 architecture processor;
+- 16GB RAM;
+- 1TB of storage space.

 ## Step 1.
 Get the Crypto.org Chain binary